-USDA's recent forecast anticipates that farm real estate value will increase 1.8% in 2019.
-Farm sector debt is forecast to continue to increase in 2019 and outpace growth in farm assets.
-Farm sector equity, the difference between farm sector assets and debt, is also predicted to rise 1.1% in 2019.
+USDA's recent forecast anticipates that farm sector equity, the difference between farm sector assets and debt, is predicted to rise 1.1% in 2019 in nominal terms.
+Farm real estate value will increase 1.8% in 2019, while farm sector debt is forecast to continue to increase in 2019 and outpace growth in farm assets.
+As a result the debt to asset solvency ratio is expected to increase to 13.9% in 2019, which is the highest level for this ratio since 2002, but well below the peak of 22% in 1985.